 Plant materials perform a variety of extremely important functions.
 They reinforce and define the forms and spaces, separate and screen pedestrians and automobiles, direct and buffer winds creating desirable micro-climatic conditions, and complement surrounding architecture of the environment.
+Wildland Urban Interface (WUI) approved plantings are strongly considered.

 Plants that pose potential hazards or maintenance problems such as those with messy or poisonous fruit, thorns, or seed pods will not be permitted in areas adjacent to major circulation routes.
 Certain types of plant materials with thorns or thick, low branching patterns can, however, be used effectively to control pedestrian circulation when necessary.
 Branches that overhang walks should be pruned to prevent injuries.
+Homeowners are responsible for the ongoing maintenance of their landscaping to ensure that noxious and invasive weeds are properly managed and do not spread to neighboring properties or common areas.